kasramp/Eris/README.md

 ```

 ### <a name="currentbyip">/v1/weather/currentbyip</a>
 This point suits when no coordinates are available.
-As a result, the weather condition retrieved via the caller IP address.
+As a result, the weather condition retrieved via the caller IP address location.
 Obviously, compare with the `/current`, this endpoint has lower accuracy.
 The reason for this is because coordinates acquired based on IP address which is usually not the same with the user's location.
 In most cases, the location of the IP refers to the nearest ISP center that the user is connected to.